D-Day the Sixth of June: Production

 Unlike many American war films D-Day the Sixth of June presents the viewpoints of British characters and features Canadian troops in action.
 The film's microcosm version of the Normandy landings is a Pointe du Hoc type assault featuring an imaginary "Special Force Six" made up of British, American and Canadian troops in equal quantities.
 When Taylor's character is wounded it is Todd and the British and Canadians who destroy the big gun that is the force's objective.

+According to Todd, in the original script his character lived and Taylor's character went back to his wife.
+However Todd requested that his character be killed.

 Edmond O'Brien's character is relieved of command in a similarity to US Army Ranger Major Cleveland A Lytle.
 Lytle who was to command three companies of the 2nd Ranger Battalion in the assault at Pointe du Hoc heard that Free French sources reported the guns thought to be there had been removed.
 Lytle became quite vocal that the assault would be unnecessary and suicidal and was relieved of his command at the last minute by Provisional Ranger Force commander Colonel James Rudder.
 Rudder felt that Lytle could not convincingly lead a force with a mission that he did not believe in.
 Lytle was later transferred to the 90th Infantry Division where he was awarded the Distinguished Service Cross.

 Technical adviser Colonel Dan Gilmer had been General Eisenhower's Secretary in SHAEF during the D-Day preparation and landings.